 Steve Sinclair is a world-weary former gunslinger, now living as a peaceful rancher.
 Things go wrong when his wild younger brother Tony arrives on the scene with his new gun and pending bride and former saloon girl Joan Blake.

 Mary Hagen lives in a small town in Ohio and goes to Jordon Junior College.
 For years, there has been whispers, rumors and gossip about who are her real parents.
 When Tom Bates returns to ...
 See full summary »

-Richard Bare replaced Ray Enright as director shortly before filming began.
+Richard L. Bare replaced Ray Enright as director shortly before filming began.
 See more »

 Soon after shooting from the rock which the hero used as cover (which incidentally moved when he leaned on it) a bad guy bullet ricocheted off it It appears to have left a hole.
 Subsequent views of the rock reveals that the ricochet scar (hole) has disappeared.
 See more »

 Return of the Frontiersman is directed by Richard Bare and written by Edna Anhalt.
 It stars Gordon MacRae, Julie London, Rory Calhoun and Jack Holt.
 A Technicolor production with cinematography by Peverell Marley and music by David Buttolph.

 Sheriff's son Logan Barrett (Gordon MacRae) gets falsely accused of killing a man he had recently had a bar fight with.
 On the lam, things go from bad to worse when a man fitting his description is seen leading a bunch of robbers in Laramie County.
 Tracked by his own father and a posse, Logan must find the real culprits or his days are numbered.